shouldly/shouldly/README.md

 What is meant by "full" is that when you set up your "release" configuration in Visual Studio and you go to Project Properties > Build > Advanced > Debug, you should set it to "full" rather than "pdb-only".

 ## History Change
-A test results database (~50mb) got accidently commited in a972872888925205c9655cb540455d23d1891148, we removed this from history.
+A test results database (~50mb) got accidentally committed in a972872888925205c9655cb540455d23d1891148, we removed this from history.
-The commit was only in master for <24 hours but if you happened to pull then you may need to reset master to get back in line
+The commit was only in master for <24 hours but if you happened to pull then you may need to reset master to get back in line.

 ## Icon
-[Star](https://thenounproject.com/term/star/20931/) created by [Luboš Volkov](https://thenounproject.com/Lubo%C5%A1%20Volkov/) from The Noun Project
+[Star](https://thenounproject.com/term/star/20931/) created by [Luboš Volkov](https://thenounproject.com/Lubo%C5%A1%20Volkov/) from The Noun Project.

 ## Currently maintained by
  - [Jake Ginnivan](https://github.com/JakeGinnivan)
  - [Joseph Woodward](https://github.com/JosephWoodward)

-If you are interested in helping out, jump on gitter and have a chat
+If you are interested in helping out, jump on [gitter](https://gitter.im/shouldly/shouldly) and have a chat.

 ## Brought to you by
  - Dave Newman